-Validators are able to install additional VMs on their node to validate additional Subnets in the Avalanche ecosystem.
-In exchange, validators receive staking rewards in the form of a reward token configured by Subnets.
+Validators can install additional VMs on their node to validate additional Subnets in the Avalanche ecosystem.
+In exchange, validators receive staking rewards in the form of a reward token determined by the Subnets.

 Avalanche natively supports the execution of Ethereum smart contracts written in solidity.
 Ethereum developers have the option of deploying their smart contracts on the C-Chain's implementation of the Ethereum Virtual Machine (Coreth), or on their own Subnet using the Subnet-EVM for advanced use cases that require more customization.